Jam Offerings 2023

 Elderberries and blueberries are known for their healthful properties.
-Not to mention the combined taste in our jam is absolutely glorious!
-We're testing this out to see what the response is.
-Try it now and let us know what you think.
+Not to mention the combined taste in our jam is glorious!
+We mix whole blueberries with elderberry jelly.

 Cheers for Cherries...

-We are pleased to announce our beach plums, those neglected, thrown in the ground and see if they grow, have finally matured and are bearing fruit.
+We are pleased that our beach plums, those neglected, thrown in the ground and see if they grow plums, have finally matured and are bearing fruit.

-Plummy taste with a husky overtone, these little guys make an interesting addition to our line up.
+Plummy taste with a husky overtone and slight apricot flavor these little guys make an interesting addition to our line up.

 Beach Plum Bum?
-You'll have to read my second book Death of an Alchemist, to find out about the name--heh heh.
+Read my second book Death of an Alchemist, to find out about the name.

 Part of our mission is to bring back unusual or forgotten fruit and make it into unique jams.
 Medlar definitely accomplishes that.
 An old fruit popular in Renaissance Europe, we think it deserves a modern following.

-The color of this jelly is a lovely bronze pink and the flavor reminds one of apples and roses.
-Sweet, subtle, and entirely unusual, we have a limited number of jars to offer.
-We'll be planting more of these trees.
+The color of this jelly is a lovely bronze pink and the flavor reminds one of apples and roses with overtones of fig. Sweet, subtle, and entirely unusual, we have a limited number of jars to offer.

 Why did we decide to make jam from our fruit?
 Jobs aren't that plentiful in Maine.
 We both had our fill of long commutes and wanted to be in control of our retirement.
 I always wanted to live on a farm, some of that comes from wishing to fulfill my mother's dream to get back to one.
 Years ago, I took a course on organic farming and I saw the possibility of living off the land and satisfying my concern for the environment.
 It's taken decades to realize this dream, but nothing is worth having unless you pour love into achieving it.